Portsmouth, VA Personal Injury Lawyer

 Proving Someone Else Liable for an Accident in Portsmouth

-To prove someone was negligent, an attorney must demonstrate that:
+To prove someone was negligent and caused bodily injury, an attorney must demonstrate that:

 - The defendant owed the claimant a duty of care